Quantum of the Seas in Hong Kong

 Online Check-in: You can check in and upload a photo from home, so that when you get to the port, you walk right up the gangway — an impressively fast embarkation experience for a ship with nearly 5,000 passengers.

 Major Broadband Improvements: The Wi-Fi on board is fast enough that you can upload photos, stream your favorite TV shows, and Skype with friends back home.
-Best of all, it’s even less expensive than Wi-Fi on other lines.
-How did the line do it?
-It partnered with a company known for bringing internet access to developing countries.
+And while the daily fees aren’t exactly cheap, it is a better deal than on some competing mainstream cruise lines.

 Who It's Best For